jack4hughes/embedded_clock_project/readme.md

 # Embdedded Clock/Timer Project:

-I have an old bitmap screen lying around, which I have meant to do something with for ages.
+I have an old bitmap screen that I have meant to do something with for ages.
 I have time between applying for jobs, so I might as well do it now!
 I want to implement the following functionality as an MVP but keep the project extendable and programmable.
 Eventually, I want more internet-connected features, like a weather screen or a notification bar.
 Maybe I could use embedded Alexa for this (but that would need a big upgrade).

 At the moment, this code is fairly abstract.
 I haven't firmed any components apart from the screen, and I'm still deciding between using an ESP32 or a Pi Pico for this project.